 - the policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff - sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children - there are arrangements in place for safeguarding supervision for the DSL and the Deputy DSL(s) - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies and use of the Children's MARS Professional Resolution & Escalation Protocol.
-The NSPCC's 'What you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
-Staff can call 0800 028 0285 - line is available from 8am-8pm Mon-Fri and email: help@nspcc.org.uk - the DSL and DDSL are supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, reviews and Looked After Children Reviews out of school term time when needed - allegations regarding staff or any other adults in school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure - staff undertake appropriate safeguarding training - individuals are referred to the Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child) - there is always adequate DSL cover during the school day. - 2.3 Our DSL (as stated in Keeping children safe in education 2023) is an appropriate senior member of staff, from the school or college leadership team and takes lead responsibility for child protection and safeguarding (including online safety and understanding filtering and monitoring systems and processes in place).
-This should be explicit in the role holder's job description.
+Escalation-and-Resolution-Policy-and-Procedure - the DSL completes the serious child safeguarding incident notification, where the criteria is reached Notification-Of-Serious-Child-Safeguarding-Incident-to-Safeguarding-Partners. - the DSL requests safeguarding partners to consider a case for a local child safeguarding practice review Request-to-Safeguarding-Partners-for-case-to-be-considered-for-a-CSPR, where the criteria is reached. - the NSPCC's 'What you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
+Staff can call 0800 028 0285 line is available from 8am-8pm Mon-Fri and email: help@nspcc.org.uk - the DSL and DDSL are supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, reviews and Looked After Children Reviews out of school term time when needed - allegations regarding staff or any other adults in school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure.
+Managing-allegations-against-people-who-work-with-children - staff undertake appropriate safeguarding training - individuals are referred to the Disclosure and Barring Service and Teacher Regulation Authority (cases where a person is dismissed or left due to risk/harm to a child and serious misconduct) - there is always adequate DSL /DDSL cover during the school day and arrangements are made for holiday time cover, in accordance with KCSIE 2024.

+Our DSL, as defined in KCSIE 2024, is an appropriate senior member of staff, from the school or college leadership team and takes lead responsibility for child protection and safeguarding (including online safety and understanding filtering and monitoring systems and processes in place).
+This should be explicit in the role holder's job description and aligned to KCSIE 2024 (Annex C).
+Deputy DSLs are trained to the same level.